alinex/node-fs/README.md

 - recursive file handling functions
 - complete asynchronous and synchronous
 - powerful find method
+- addiztional features

-> It is one of the modules of the [Alinex Namespace](http://alinex.github.io/code.html)
+> It is one of the modules of the [Alinex Namespace](https://alinex.github.io/code.html)
-> following the code standards defined in the [General Docs](http://alinex.github.io/develop).
+> following the code standards defined in the [General Docs](https://alinex.github.io/develop).

 __Read the complete documentation under [https://alinex.github.io/node-fs](https://alinex.github.io/node-fs).__